cyogian/ftl-assessment/README.md

   - Pagonation : not yet implemented

 ## Note
- > Select Dates between 28-02-2021 to 4-02-2021 for getting results as the data contain most acttivities of this period
+ > Select Dates between 28-02-2021 to 4-02-2021 for getting results as the data contain most activities of this period